 If you are searching for the next science fiction / slash fantasy sure-thing to read, and you haven’t read this, pick up Mistborn.
 You will not be disappointed.
 Mistborn is part of a trilogy, so be sure to check the other books out, too.

 Review By Austin Reams

-Copyright (c) 2017 Mimbrez Publishers, Austin Reams, all rights reserved under any and all U.S., foreign and international laws.
+Copyright (c) 2017 Mimbrez, Austin Reams, all rights reserved under any and all U.S., foreign and international laws.